Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Straining grape juice through cheesecloth for jelly

 For large batches, I use a steam juicer in our outdoor canning kitchen.
-It holds about 10 pounds of fruit and extracts clear juice without any mashing or straining required.
+It holds about 10 pounds of fruit and extracts clear juice without any mashing or straining.
+The steam juicer is also handy for processing other fruits like apples for crabapple jelly or plums for plum jelly.

 Preventing Tartrate Crystals

 Grapes naturally contain tartaric acid, which can form gritty crystals in your finished jelly.
 To prevent this, refrigerate your extracted juice overnight and the crystals will settle to the bottom.
 Then carefully pour the cold juice through cheesecloth, leaving the sediment behind.
+This step is especially important with wild grapes, which have higher tartaric acid levels than cultivated varieties.

 Tartrate crystals settling in wild grape juice